Symmetric dimethylarginine (SDMA)

 Trust SDMA for greater efficiency than creatinine and BUN testing

 Historically, estimation of renal function has depended on various methods such as Glomerular Filtration Rate (GFR), BUN and creatinine.
-SDMA has been shown to correlate with GFR and is not subject to extra renal factors such as age and muscle mass.
+SDMA has been shown to correlate with GFR and is not subject to extra renal factors such as muscle mass.
 SDMA has also been shown to detect loss of kidney function earlier than creatinine.

 LCMS gold standard methodology